Building a bed loft

 I got my sister to varnish the parts as I was making them.
 Here she's varnishing the front support, with the holes for the joists.
 The water based varnish dries quickly, so we were able to get two coats onto it without holding up building the loft too much. its a heck of a lot easier varnishing the parts than it is to varnish once its built.

 I also brought my thickness planer, and planed a millimeter off each side of the lumber before varnishing.
 2x4's come planed, but they are never planed as smoothly as one would plane something for indoor use.

 The joists are up.
 The door frame provided a convenient reference for the height and I used it to support the rail while I screwed it against the studs in the wall.

 In this photo, you can see parts of the holes for the mortises for the joists.
 Not ideal, but given time constraints, not too bad.

-I also screwed a 3" wood screw through the joist support and tenon as an extra precaution, just in case that the support should somehow decide to split apart along the mortises, and drop the joists.
+I also screwed 3" wood screws through the joist support and tenon as an extra precaution, just in case the joist support should somehow split apart along the mortises.

 It was screwing these screws in that my Makita drill broke.

 The plywood is mostly screwed in.
-The piece of wood nearest the camera I used as a ruler to mark where the joists ran, so I wouldn't accidentally screw into nothing - that would have looked ugly from below.
+I used the piece of wood nearest the camera as a ruler to mark where the joists ran.
+I really wanted to avoid screwing into nothing — that would have looked ugly from below.

 The loft with the plywood installed, as seen from below.
 It was getting later in the day by this time, so much less light from outside.